mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    sudo gpasswd -a $USER docker
    ```

-The build server is now ready.
+The Build Server is now ready.

 ##### Set AWS credentials